anyei/jenkins-to-salesforce/README.md

 Follow the instructions, leaving everything in blank and just hitting enter key will be enough for the public and private key to get generated.
 Assuming you did so, the public key should be located in the following file /var/jenkins_home/.ssh/id_rsa.pub.
 You can use that key later to authenticate to github, bitbucket or any other servers accepting this type of authentication.
 For more information and additional example go to [Github wiki page](https://github.com/anyei/jenkins-to-salesforce/wiki).

 ### Documentation
-You can find more about jenkins image in the official [docker repository](https://hub.docker.com/_/jenkins/).
+You can find more about jenkins image in the official [docker repository](https://hub.docker.com/r/jenkins/jenkins).

-You can find good example how to setup jenkins to deploy to saleforce in [Github wiki page](https://github.com/anyei/jenkins-to-salesforce/wiki)

 ### Issues
 Let's keep this in [Github](https://github.com/anyei/jenkins-to-salesforce/issues).